CoolBitX-Technology/sygna-hub-api-doc/platform/README.md

 ### How to add trisa gateway service to Hub service in AWS
+#### These steps counld not be done by docker-compsoe up since Trisa gateway have to use different load balancer and open multi ports.

 1. Finish previous section to start hub on aws